pbrdys/battleship-game/README.md

 To end the game during the game, the player has to chose **q** to quit.

 ### Determine the winner
 The third way to end the game is by winning or losing the game.
-After both players have played turn by turn against each other, the player who first has destroyed all ships of his opponend wins the game.
+After both players have played turn by turn against each other, the player who first has destroyed all ships of his opponent wins the game.

 ![Display-Winner](./doc/display-winner.jpg)